 subscription if you later change your mind.

 Dr. David M. Livingston

 NOTICE: The views and comments expressed on The

 Space Show® by its guests, callers, and listeners belong to the maker.
-The Space
+The

-such use is implied by the sender of the e-mail.
+Permission for such use is implied by the sender of the e-mail.